Control Your Crowd - Developer Guide

 This project uses GitHub Actions for CI.
 The project comes with the necessary GitHub Actions configurations

-folder).
+files (in the .github/workflows folder).
 No further setting up required.

 - Repository-wide checks